fajieyuan/WSDM2019-nextitnet/README.md

   organization={ACM}
 }

+Notes:
-1 )you can run nextitnet_topk.py (python nextitnet_topk.py or nextitrec.py (slower at the evaluation stage because we output full softmax)) directly, which includes training and testing
+1 )you can run nextitnet_topk.py  directly, which includes training and testing

-2 )you can also run nextitrec_generate.py, which is only for predicting/generating.
-But you need make sure whether your model variables have been saved when you run nextitrec.py.

-3 )MostPop.py is a baseline based on item popularity

 Your training data should be some sequences of the same length, if the sequences are not the same length, padding 0 in the beggining, e.g.,